bobshort4bobby4/PP4-Civ1/README.md

 To deploy my project I followed the steps below.

+  - Remove the collectstatic variable from heroku settings and set debug to false in settings.py
   - login to Heroku:
   `heroku login -i`
   - check the apps name on heroku